cmorman89/nyx-engine/README.md

 ## Recent Changelog:

+### [0.1.1-alpha] - 2025-01-03
+- ### Added
+  - Import npz files for multiple frames or sprites.

+- ### Changed
+  - Refactor `HemeraTermFx` to further optimize terminal printing performance.
+  - Update `NyxEngine` as the main enforcer of game state consistency across the project.
+It now holds all instances of the major subclasses.
+  - Update `requirements.txt` to include line_profiler for performance testing.

+---

 ### [0.1.0-alpha] - 2024-12-27
 - ### Added
   - New method and hooks in `HemeraTermFx` to enable line profiling for performance testing.